-The CGIF maintains a tradition established in 1951 to provide academic and industry scientists an international forum to present the latest advances in our understanding of gastrointestinal microbiology, (immuno)physiology and nutritional sciences.
+The CGIF maintains a tradition established in 1951 to provide academic and industry scientists a biennial forum to present the latest advances in our understanding of gastrointestinal microbiology, (immuno)physiology, and nutritional sciences.

-The 2015 Congress will be held at the Gleacher Center, located close to Chicago's "Magnificent Mile", and we're proud to recruit an excellent group of plenary speakers (please visit the "Invited Speakers" page).
-Submission of abstracts by all attendees is encouraged.
-The abstract submissions will be used by the Congress' scientific committee to select oral presentations for the 4 sessions, with dedicated space for poster presentation throughout the Congress and a formal poster session also included in the schedule for Tuesday evening with the mixer.
+The 2022 congress will be held virtually, and we are proud to have recruited an excellent group of plenary speakers (please visit the "Invited Speaker" page).
+The abstract submissions will be used by the congress's Scientific Committee to select oral presentations for the five sessions, with dedicated virtual space and time slots for poster presentations throughout the congress.

-Please explore our website for more details and we invite you to attend our next Congress, scheduled to be held in Chicago, April 13-15, 2015.
+Please explore our website for more details, and we invite you to attend our next congress, scheduled to be held virtually, April 11 to 13, 2022.

 Rod Mackie, Chair 2022, University of Illinois, USA